foundation/foundation-sites/docs/pages/prototyping.md

 ### Text Nowrap

-If you would like to prevent the text wrapping into the next line you can utilize 'text-nowrap'.
+If you would like to prevent the text wrapping into the next line you can utilize `text-nowrap`.
 The sequences of whitespace will collapse into a single whitespace and text will wrap into the next line.
-Please note that the text will continue to be in same line untill the `<br/>` tag is used.
+Please note that the text will continue to be in same line unless the `<br/>` tag is used.

 ```html
 <p class="text-nowrap">Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Aperiam voluptatem similique officiis recusandae esse cum in totam quisquam perspiciatis quod!
 Magnam culpa vitae, tempore eos explicabo cupiditate.
 Deserunt, quisquam, quos!</p>